Clarence-asu/aws-eks-infrastructure/Part-6-Rolling-Update-Scaling/README.md

-# Kubernetes Milestone 6 — Rolling Updates & Scaling
+# Part 6 — Rolling Updates & Scaling

 This section covers rolling updates, scaling, and rollback operations performed on the EKS cluster deployment.